denten-books/plain-text/20-metaphor.md

 passage to a data aggregation service.
 We "share a book" which really means assigning a temporary license to another user.
 Where does the text go?
-I ask when downloading a paper from an online journal.[^ln1-nested] It is in your home folder someone answers.
+I ask when downloading a paper from an online journal.[^ln1-nested] It is in your home folder, someone answers.
 But unless one of us is familiar with the material contingencies of file storage, neither has a mental map of any physical location corresponding to the "home" folder, the default location of personal files on many systems.
-When confronted with the actual affordances of digital text, the user grasps for neutered metaphors.
+When confronted with the actual affordances of digital text, users grasp for neutered metaphors.
 We "reside" in such "homes," "own," "share," and "create" only in the simulacrum.

 Interface metaphors conceal structures of algorithmic governance and control over the transmission of symbolic goods.
 Print offers a relatively static and stable medium by comparison.
 Ink and paper do not change much in transit.
 By contrast, the vessels of computation are capable of altering their contents dynamically.
-Imagine my asking you to read Shakespeare's *Hamlet*, for example, in lending you a copy of the text.
+Imagine my asking you to read Shakespeare's *Hamlet*, for example, in sharing a copy of the text.
 I am fairly certain that the text will remain unaltered as I pass the book into your hands.
 By contrast, the computed sign adjusts itself to new contexts.
 An electronic version of *Hamlet* could change based on the new reader's geographic location, mood, or consumption habits.
 In fact, most texts we consume today come to us in such a computationally constructed way.
 The front page of the *New York Times* viewed in Beijing will differ from that viewed in New York.
 The two "pages" or "sites" are in some sense two completely different textual variants.
 In